composer/composer/doc/02-libraries.md

     git archive branchName --format zip -o file.zip

 > **Note:** Files would be still tracked by git just not included in the
-> distribution.
+> zip distribution.
 This will only work for GitHub packages installed from
 > dist (i.e. tagged releases) for now.

 ## Publishing to a VCS